Seal Team (film): Cast

+The harbor seals of Cape Town voiced by Greig Cameron, Rob van Vurren, Louw Venter, and Tarryn Wyndgaard.

+Additional octopus voices provided by Bob Bergen, Jan Johns, and Jenny Yokobori.

+Additional seal voices provided by Bob Bergen, Anjali Bhimani, Greig Cameron, Remy Edgerly, Bill Farmer, Jan Johns, Jason E. Kelley, Neal Leachman, Brendan Sean Murray, Joe Ochman, Catherine Taber, Matthew Wood, and Jenny Yokobori.

+Additional shark voices provided by Rodger Bumpass, Greig Cameron, Quinton Flynn, Jan Johns, Neal Leachman, Matthew Mercer, Kristina Mueller, Brent Mukai, Brendan Sean Murray, Sarah Natochenny, Ryan Robinson, Lindsey Sheppard, and Matthew Wood.

 Production

 In 2018, Triggerfish Animation Studios began to produce Seal Team as their third feature film.
 The film was being financed by South Africa's Industrial Development Corporation, the Dept. of Trade and Industry (DTI), National Film & Video Foundation of South Africa, and Banc of California with worldwide sales by Cinema Management Group (CMG).

 While the film was fully created at Triggerfish studios in Cape Town, some of the animation was outsourced to Base FX in Beijing and Johannesburg's Chocolate Tribe handled a portion of the rigging using Maya's mGear and Python tools to give the characters a stop-motion look on the movements.

 Dolph Lundgren and Matthew Rhys joined the voice cast in May 2021.
 Rhys once mentioned that he wanted to voice Grimes because he has a 4-year-old son who is obsessed with sharks.

+Release

+Seal Team, was initially given a limited theatrical release before becoming available globally on the streaming service Netflix on December 31st, 2021.

 Reception

+Critical response

 The New York Times gave it a negative review, claiming "the best cackle comes from reading the voice cameos in the end credits".

 In contrast, Decider was more positive to the film.
 They said that the film "has laughs a-plenty and a sense of good natured camaraderie in its heart..." not to mention "inspired voice casting" and "the kind of sight gags that look beyond cartoon kids' fare".

 Common Sense Media recommended it for ages six and older: "Though it doesn't have the big-name studios behind it, this movie holds its own in the animation and voice acting categories...
 You can't help but root for the seals".

 The film Seal Team topped the top 10 list of the most-watched shows on Netflix in five continents and 27 countries.